A female nurse gives an older woman medical pills.

 Background

-We have launched three local investigations and one national investigation into medication related harm.
-To date we have published two investigation reports:
+We have completed three local investigations and a national investigation that look at medication related harm.

 Medication is the most common intervention for patients in the NHS.
 In the most serious cases, delayed and missed medication can cause catastrophic effects.
 This can include an irreversible deterioration in symptoms that the medication was controlling and death.